Beacon of Hope Crisis Center

 Crisis Call Center

-Crisis Call Advocacy Intervention and Referral Services
+Crisis Call Intervention and Referral Services

-The needs and services of domestic violence and sexual assault victims vary.
+The needs and services of domestic violence and sexual assault survivors vary.
 Common requests include: protective order filing, emergency shelter referrals, employment and job training resources, housing referrals, counseling/support groups, life skills training, food, medical care, insurance, childcare, and legal assistance.

 Flowers sprouting